BUCKING OF THE BRONCO

 THE CENTURY MAGAZINE

-surrounded by an unsympathetic crowd.
-A cowboy on a bucking horse is always fair game.
+unsympathetic crowd.
+A cowboy on a bucking horse is always fair

 him”.